 There is no change to the airplane performance when this avionic equipment is installed.
+However, the installation of an externally mounted antenna or several related external antennas, will result in a minor reduction in cruise performance.

 SUPPLEMENT CESSNA 300 ADF